architect/arc.codes/public/primitives/static.md

 - Save on Lambda invocations

 Downsides
-- Requires a Cloudformation stack update to deploy which is slower than syncing a file to S3
+- Requires a CloudFormation stack update to deploy which is slower than syncing a file to S3
-- Can quickly bloat the generated Cloudformation template to max
+- Can quickly bloat the generated CloudFormation template to max

 Currently supported file types
 - html